rubysash/transcriber/readme.md

 Transcribe videos from YouTube, Vimeo, 900+ sites, or local files using OpenAI's Whisper.

+I absolutely HATE watching videos "Hey guys, what's up, smash the like, here is my dog, etc".

+This was created to extract the transcripts, so I can then parse it through AI for the juicy bits.

+`Summarize this transcript into things I should know, or do to be better at this topic:`

 ## Features

 - YouTube, Vimeo, and 900+ video sites via yt-dlp